 Run out of things to do in Glasgow?
 If you have more time in Glasgow and want to venture further afield, there are even more things to do in Glasgow and its surrounds.
 If you are looking for a day trip or quick overnight trip, our top recommendations depending on your interests would be to visit a national park, take a trip to Edinburgh, or go on a whisky tasting tour.

-A short drive from Glasgow, you’ll find a beautiful scenic area called Loch Lomond & the Trossachs National Park, Scotland’s capital, and some popular whisky distilleries.
+A short drive from Glasgow, you’ll find a beautiful scenic area called Loch Lomond & the Trossachs National Park, Scotland’s capital, the National Museum of Rural Life, and some popular whisky distilleries.

 Get out of the city for some natural beauty at Loch Lomond